feiloo/tape-archive-tool/README.md

 positional arguments:
   {list,archive,retrieve,recall,delete,info}
-    list                List all archived objects or all in the given paths archive             Migrate files to the archive system retrieve            Retrieve a copy of an archived object recall              Migrate an archived object back to its original path delete              Remove an object from the archives info                Print archive system information
+    list                List all archived objects or all in the given paths archive             Migrate files to the archive system and creates a stubfile for it
+    retrieve            Retrieve a copy of an archived object recall              Migrate an archived object back to its original path and removes the stubfile
+    delete              Remove an object from the archives info                Print archive system information

 options:
   -h, --help            show this help message and exit
 ```